Copy-editing 1: Introduction

 Who is this course suitable for?

 We strongly recommend that anyone taking CE1 has a background in proofreading, and in particular understands how to use the BSI proofreading marks.
-If you do not have this knowledge and skill already, we suggest that you first take our proofreading courses before embarking on learning to copy-edit.
+If you do not have this knowledge and skill already, we suggest that you first take our proofreading courses before embarking on learning to copyedit.
+Copyediting is more complex and requires more background knowledge than proofreading.

 What you should know after the course